braivs/test-timer/README.md

-# Timer tech task
+# Timer Tech Task

-## List of task

-Technical task: Implementation of a countdown timer in React / Next.js
-Description:
+## Task Description

-It is necessary to develop an application with a countdown timer in React (or Next.js, if preferred).
-The timer should be able to:
+The goal is to implement a countdown timer using **React** or **Next.js**.
+The timer should:

-1 Show the remaining time in MM:SS (minutes:seconds) format.
+1. Display the remaining time in `MM:SS` (minutes:seconds) format.
-2 Update every second.
+2. Update every second.
-3 Stop the countdown when the time is up and display the message "Time is up".
+3. Stop the countdown when the time is up and display the message "Time is up".
-4 A "Start/Pause" button that allows you to start or pause the timer at any time.
+4. Provide a "Start/Pause" button to control the timer.
-5 Provide a way to restart the timer with a "Reset" button.
+5. Include a "Reset" button to restart the timer.
-6 The timer should be limited in operation, with a duration of 3 minutes Implementation requirements:
+6. Be limited to a maximum duration of 3 minutes.

-1 Component structure:
+## Implementation Requirements

+### 1. Component Structure
-◦ The application should be divided into components (for example: Timer, Controls, Input).
+- The application should be divided into reusable components (e.g., `Timer`, `Controls`, `Input`).
-◦ Implement timer state management with minimal rerenders.
-2 Working with state and re-renders:
-◦ Optimize component rendering so that there are no extra renders every second.
-3 Interface:
+- Ensure efficient state management to minimize unnecessary re-renders.

+### 2. State Management & Re-Renders
+- Optimize rendering to prevent excessive component updates (e.g., avoid re-renders every second).

+### 3. Interface & Functionality
-◦ Control buttons: "Start/Pause" and "Reset".
+- Include control buttons: **"Start/Pause"** and **"Reset"**.
-◦ Display a countdown on the screen.
+- Display the countdown timer on the screen.
-◦ After the countdown is complete, display the message "Time is up".
-4 Additional:
+- Show a message "Time is up" when the countdown finishes.

+### 4. Additional Requirements
-◦ Using TypeScript is encouraged.
+- Using **TypeScript** is encouraged.
-◦ Beautiful layout is encouraged
+- A well-designed and responsive layout is encouraged.
-◦ The application should work correctly on both desktop and mobile devices.
-(Mozila, chrome, safary)
+- The application should work correctly on both **desktop** and **mobile** devices (Mozilla, Chrome, Safari).